-Stressing on the Indian policies, demand of Android enabled phones and condition, the Canada-born Rao, with roots in Karnataka, who took over as Google's India head in April 2007, said, "In India Internet has been seen as the purview of integral segment of people, even though it has not been verbal service.
-Education, software and national security firms have built a platform, which have been the real enablers.
-So if that mindset can be changed and people in public sector are educated, India can go much ahead."
+Stressing on the Indian policies, demand of Android enabled phones, and condition Rao, who took over as Google’s India head in April 2007 says, “In India, Internet has been seen as the purview of integral segment of people, even though it has not been a verbal service.
+Education, software, and national security firms have built a platform, which has been the real enabler.
+So, if that mindset can be changed and people in public sector are educated, India can go much ahead.”

-In India online sector is still 'under invested' and not enough applications, content and products are coming online.
-Rao said, "If we see the user statistics in India, proportionately, internet penetration in India is still slow, though PC penetration is increasing in small and medium enterprises."
-Still, the people in the country search for different kinds of high-end phones only on weekends.
+In India, the online sector is still under-invested and not enough applications, content, and products are coming online.
+Rao says, “If we see the user statistics in India, proportionately, Internet penetration in India is still slow, though PC penetration is increasing in small and medium enterprises.”
+Still, the people in the country are in the search for different kinds of high-end phones only on weekends.

-Even though situation is not perfect for introduction of smartphones in India, Rao believes that mobile search space, especially with the introduction of 3G and fall in the prices of smartphones and data plans, will be the revenue generator of the company in 2010.
-Google has also plans to create its own Wave App Store, making it possible for developers to earn money for their efforts developing for the platform.
-Till now, the most successful app store is the iPhone's, which has blown past the 100,000 approved iPhone app mark.
+However, even though the situation is not perfect for introduction of smartphones in India, Rao believes that the mobile search space, especially with the introduction of 3G and fall in the prices of smartphones and data plans, will be the revenue generator of the company in 2010.